Installing the GRDT Component

 - Genesys Composer or Eclipse must be installed.
 If you want to install the GRDT Eclipse plug-in into a stand-alone Eclipse IDE platform (not Composer), and do not already have Eclipse, you can download it from the following location: http://www.eclipse.org/downloads/

-- Ensure your version of Eclipse is version 3.5.0 or higher (but version 4 is not supported).
+- Ensure your version of Eclipse is version 3.5.0 or higher.
 In Eclipse, select Help > Check for Updates.

 - Before installing GRDT in Composer, enable the Galileo update site in Composer.
 This is found in Windows/Preferences, under the Install/Updates/Available Software Sites node.
 Find or add the entry for http://download.eclipse.org/releases/galileo and enable it.

 - Locate the GRDT installation zip file on the Genesys Rules CD (in the rulesdevelopment folder) and save it locally.

 - Start up Eclipse or Composer.